6 Story Telling Techniques That Will Make Your Sales Presentations Better

 Story Telling Technique #4 Metaphor

 Using an extended metaphor to tell your story can give the audience a familiar structure to follow.
 This is especially useful if what you’re selling takes your client out of their typical comfort zone and into new territory.
+Metaphors can also make your story more persuasive as it increases the engagement between you and the audience.

 Story Telling Technique #5 Cause and Effect